vitessio/website/content/en/docs/faq/_index.md

 We always enjoy having new contributors to Vitess.
 Just be sure to read the information [here](https://vitess.io/docs/contributing/) to start.

-If you are already familiar with Vitess and you'd like information on how to file a Pull Request or submit an issue request check out the following links:
+If you are already familiar with Vitess and you'd like information on how to file a Pull Request or submit an Issue request check out the following links:

 * [Pull Requests](https://vitess.io/docs/contributing/github-workflow/#sending-pull-requests)
 * [Issue](https://vitess.io/docs/contributing/github-workflow/#submitting-issues)